jbcodeforce/aws-studies/docs/infra/security.md

 ## Encryption

 Encryption is widely available through a lot of services and features on top of the platform.
 We will be able to develop application that can encrypt data at rest, or in transit as it flows over the network between services.
-S3 storage or EBS block attached storage.
-Those services have a single click option to do encryption at rest with keys (using KMS).
+S3 storage or EBS block attached storage, have a single click option to do encryption at rest with keys (using KMS).

 ![](./images/security/EBS-encryption-rest.png)

+**Figure 1: Encryption settings for EBS volume, using KMS**

 The managed service, [AWS Key Management Service](https://aws.amazon.com/kms/), helps centrally managing our own keys.
 It is integrated into a lot of services and the keys never leave AWS [FIPS 140-validated](https://en.wikipedia.org/wiki/FIPS_140-2) Hardware Security Modules unencrypted.
 User controls access and usage of the keys.